The Manor School of Fine Cuisine

-The Albion, near Hampton Court, specialising in business lunches: The Ship Dunmore East, County Waterford in Ireland with specialities of fresh fish daily from the harbour, and of local Irish Beef.: The Kennel Holt Hotel in Cranbrook’, Kent, a Jacobean country house hotel.
+The Ship Dunmore East, County Waterford in Ireland with specialities of fresh fish daily from the harbour, and of local Irish Beef.

 An enthusiasm for teaching began when employed on the teaching staff of The Grange in Beckington.

-Claire joined the staff at Eggleston Hall Barnard Castle a young ladies finishing school, where ‘Ladettes to Ladies ‘ has recently been filmed.
+Claire joined the staff at Eggleston Hall, Barnard Castle a young ladies finishing school, where ‘Ladettes to Ladies ’ was filmed.

-Her TV appearances include Heart of The Country, Chef Versus Britain (presented by Claire Sweeney - our Claire was food researcher, and also hosted the program at The Manor School), Mad For It, where she was a Judge.
+She is a very regular guest for programs for BBC Radio Nottingham and Notts.
+TV.
+Her TV appearances include Heart of The Country, Chef Versus Britain which was presented by Claire Sweeney, Gino de Campo being the celebrity chef - Claire was the food researcher, and also hosted the program at The Manor School.

 Claire worked for ten years with Carlton Food Network; she hosted several programs at The Manor School of Fine Cuisine and appeared in many programs filmed in the studio with Michael Van Stratton.